This tissue can spread to your bones and cartilage, causing cartilage destruction, bone deterioration, pain, and inflammation.

 Pannus can also grow in the eye cornea, prosthetic heart valve, and abdomen.
 Over time, it can resemble a tumor and may form in larger joints during later stages of the disease, including the knees or shoulders.

 Pannus growth can cause bone and cartilage damage over time.
 Without proper treatment, it can cause:

 Your synovial membrane produces small amounts of fluid to keep your joints lubricated.
 If pannus grows, it also produces more fluid.
 This can cause inflammation, joint swelling, and tissue deterioration.

 Treatment for RA depends on the severity of your condition.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) are common treatment options that help to reduce pain and inflammation.
-NSAIDs are available as a pill or a skin patch.
+NSAIDs are available as a pill, skin patch, or topical.

 Doctors may prescribe corticosteroid medication to decrease inflammation and help slow pannus growth.
 Some common corticosteroid drugs used for RA include:

-Your doctor will only recommend these drugs short term.
+Your doctor will only recommend these drugs in the short term.
 Though effective, corticosteroids can cause a number of side effects over time, including:

 - glaucoma or elevated eye pressure

 - swelling or edema in your lower legs

 - weight gain